top of page

 What is the Cao Bang Loop?
 Bong Hostel's New 5D 4N Tour

-So, you’ve survived the legendary Ha Giang Loop—wind in your hair, dust on your shoes, stories ingrained in your soul.
+So, you’ve heard about the legendary Ha Giang Loop—wind in your hair, karst mountains on every horizon, cliff-edge viewpoints that make your stomach flip (in the best way).

 Guests resting at a pit stop on the Cao Bang Loop with Bong Hostel